 There’s style, and then there’s STYLE.
-And when we talk about the latter, we’ve got to talk about Booking Office 1869, the new drinking and dining spot opening at the St Pancras Renaissance Hotel this October.
-As you can probably tell from the photos, it’s utterly dripping with swag – a reimagining of the original nineteenth century St Pancras ticket hall that pays homage with bold new fixtures, abundant plant life, and a bevy of brilliant cocktails and small plates.
+And when we talk about the latter, we’ve got to talk about Booking Office 1869, the charming drinking and dining spot found at the St Pancras Renaissance Hotel.
+As you can probably tell from the photos, it’s utterly dripping with swag.
+The venue is a a reimagining of the original nineteenth century St. Pancras ticket hall, and pays homage with bold fixtures, abundant plant life, and a bevy of brilliant cocktails and elevated food.

-Unsurprisingly, there’s some serious design flair behind the project; Parisian architect and designer Hugo Toro is the creative brains behind the redesign.
-Inspired by the iconic Grand Staircase of the hotel (best known for an appearance in the Spice Girls’ music video for Wannabe), Toro has designed a Victorian-inspired Winter Garden that blends eccentric patterns and fabrics with elegant lighting features and design touches.
-That includes eight giant palm trees, three pendant lights with 267 brass leaves each, and a 22-metre bar.
-It’s his first UK commission, but on the evidence of the press photos, it’s unlikely to be his last.
+Unsurprisingly, there’s some serious design flair behind the project.
+Parisian architect and designer, Hugo Toro, was brought in to helm the redesign in 2021.
+Inspired by the iconic Grand Staircase of the hotel (best known for an appearance in the Spice Girls’ music video for Wannabe), Toro designed a Victorian-inspired venue with eccentric patterns and fabrics with elegant lighting features and design touches.
+Among those design touches are the eight giant palm trees that tower over guests, three pendant lights with 267 brass leaves each, and a 22-metre bar.
+It’s all rather stonkingly beautiful and eye-catching.

 Also published on Medium.